Money might not always equal happiness, but an accurate payslip does…

 If you’ve recently moved to a new job, it’s essential to check that any deductions (such as tax and insurance) are being paid properly on your behalf.
 Otherwise, you could be left with a very disappointing payslip.

-To help you understand exactly what you should be earning, the Money Advice Service answered some key questions around payslips:
+To help you understand exactly what you should be earning, here’s everything you need to know about your payslips:

 What is a payslip?

 A payslip is a summary of your earnings and deductions issued by your employer on a weekly, bi-weekly, or monthly basis – depending on how often you get paid.
 Your payslip can be provided to you in a paper format or in digital form – known as electronic payslips or ePayslips.

 Here is an example of what a typical payslip looks like:

 Do I need to keep my payslips?